jculley01/Pokemon-Console-Application/README.md

 q : quit command - this command ends the game

-n (type) (id) x y : new object command - enter n followed by and of the objects and then specify an id number and a location to add a new object onto the board n cont'd : (ex. n c 3 5 5 will build a new PokemonCenter with the id of 3 and place it at (5,5) on the grid)
+n (type) (id) x y : new object command - enter n followed by and of the objects and then specify an id number and a location to add a new object onto the board (ex. n c 3 5 5 will build a new PokemonCenter with the id of 3 and place it at (5,5) on the grid)